 - Last night, he actually dreamed of winning the state title, which inspired him to help lead his team to his school’s first-ever win in their division—allowing them to move on to the regional tournament.

 - For a century, the civilization dreamt of attaining supernatural powers after death, thus leading to their advanced religious worship that influenced their modern cultural traditions.

 - She has always dreamed of going to the Olympics, and after a decade of hard work and perseverance, she made her dream come true.

-Dreamt is more often used in the figurative senses of the word—especially in the phrase dreamt up—while dreamed is more likely to denote the mental activity that occurs during sleep.
+Dreamt is also more often used in the figurative senses of the word—especially in the phrase dreamt up.
+Dreamed is more likely to denote the mental activity that occurs during sleep.
 But this is by no means a rule, and both words are used both ways.

 - I’m not sure how you dreamt up your little scheme, but now you’ve been caught, and you can explain to the authorities how you tried to scam people out of their pensions.

 - Could he have dreamt up a solution to this dilemma in advance to save us this problem-solving headache?